antroach2000/StockTrack_Abridged/README.md

 Vercel is working correctly

-Clear all cookies for https://stock-tracker-react.vercel.app in the browser
+Clear all cookies, local storage for https://stock-tracker-react.vercel.app in the browser and refresh

 Login process being changed from AWS Cognito to another provider